-For starters, doing legal work in a DMS is simply easier and more convenient—particularly when those systems are designed with legal professionals in mind.
+For starters, doing legal work in an electronic document management system is simply easier and more convenient—particularly when those systems are designed with legal professionals in mind.
 You’re no longer swimming upstream with a challenging, disorganized, or outdated system.

-Cloud-based DMS also support freedom, flexibility, and work-life balance by reducing administrative tasks and making it possible for team members to work remotely with ease.
+Cloud-based document management systems also support freedom, flexibility, and work-life balance by reducing administrative tasks and making it possible for team members to work remotely with ease.
 Along with that comes professional growth as you’re able to spend more time on the work that’s most important and rewarding.

 A Win-Win for Everyone

-The benefits of DMS, particularly one that’s cloud-based, encompass not just the firm but the individuals who use it as well.
+The benefits of document management solutions, particularly one that’s cloud-based, encompass not just the firm but the individuals who use it as well.
 Each of these benefits ultimately support the bottom line by making the firm more productive, more secure against threats, and more cost-effective.
 And let’s not forget one last benefit: the peace of mind that comes with it all.